steve-kasica/romanticcircles.github.io/_docs/production-documentation/acquia-guide.md

 The easiest way to perform server-side maintenance, configuration, and automation tasks—as well as to track code using Acquia's git server—is to set up a Secure Shell (SSH) connection directly from your machine to Acquia's server infrastructure.
 First, we'll generate a new SSH key with 4096 bits of encryption on your local machine; then, we'll deploy, or "pair," this key to the Acquia server using the Acquia Cloud Platform GUI.

 > In the following guide, we'll be dealing with files which standard PC operating systems will hide by default ("hidden files").
 To show hidden files on Mac OS, simply perform the keystroke `CMD + SHIFT + .` in any Finder window.
-In Windows, open a File Explorer window, then click the "..." ("more options") icon in the header bar and select "Options."
-In the settings window that opens, click the "View" tab, and under "Files and Folders," click the "Show hidden files, folders, and drives" static button.
+In Windows, open a File Explorer window, then click the "**...**" ("more options") icon in the header bar and select "**Options**."
+In the settings window that opens, click the "**View**" tab, and under "**Files and Folders**," click the "**Show hidden files, folders, and drives**" static button.
 (You can also apply this "show all" setting to all folders of the same type using the option at the top of this window.)

 ### Generating a new SSH key